 For true adventurers, however, white water rafting or kayaking in Tara River Canyon are sure to get your heart going.
 Ready to take the adrenaline to another level?
 Try canyoneering at Nevidio Canyon—literally meaning “Never Seen” Canyon.
 A challenging climb here is rewarded with spectacular views of the emerald ponds and swirling streams of the river Komarnica.
 There’s something for every nature lover in the treasure chest of Montenegro.

-Choosing “Pearl of Adriatic” cruise you will have opportunity to have a holiday in completely relax admiring the beautiful bays of Montenegro and fabulous old towns.
-A holiday program organized to alternate several time for swimming and relaxation, visiting with a guide several coastal towns like Kotor, Perast, Budva, Herceg Novi and Tivat or enjoying a drink from the boat’s bar.
+MONTENEGRO: Choosing “Pearl of Adriatic” cruise you will have the opportunity to completely relax, admiring the beautiful bays of Montenegro and fabulous old towns such as Kotor, Perast, Budva, Herceg Novi, and Tivat.